JibbSmart/JoyShockLibrary/README.md

 **void JslSetRumble(int deviceId, int smallRumble, int bigRumble)** - DualShock 4s have two types of rumble, and they can be set at the same time with different intensities.
 These can be set from 0 to 255.
 Nintendo devices support rumble as well, but totally differently.
 They call it "HD rumble", and it's a great feature, but JoyShockLibrary doesn't yet support it.

+## Known and Perceived Issues
+### Bluetooth connectivity
+JoyShockLibrary doesn't yet support connecting the DualShock 4 by Bluetooth.

+JoyCons and Pro Controllers can only be connected by Bluetooth.
+Even when connected by USB, they (by Nintendo's design) still only communicate by Bluetooth.
+Some Bluetooth adapters can't keep up with these devices, resulting in laggy input.
+This is especially common when more than one device is connected (such as when using a pair of JoyCons).
+There is nothing JoyShockMapper or JoyShockLibrary can do about this.

+### Gyro poll rate on Nintendo devices
+The Nintendo devices report every 15ms, but their IMUs actually report every 5ms.
+Every 15ms report includes the last 3 gyro and accelerometer reports.
+When creating the latest IMU state for Nintendo devices, JoyShockLibrary averages out those 3 gyro and accelerometer reports, so that it can best include all that information in a sensible format.
+For things like controlling a cursor on a plane, this should be of little to no consequence, since the result is the same as adding all 3 reports separately over shorter time intervals.
+But for representing real 3D rotations of the controller, this causes the Nintendo devices to be *slightly* less accurate than they could be, because we're combining 3 rotations in a simplistic way.

+In a future version I hope to either combine the 3 rotations in a way that works better in 3D, or to add a way for a single controller event to report several IMU events at the same time.

 ## Credits
 I'm Jibb Smart, and I made JoyShockLibrary.